-14.10 The specialty board shall assess whether diplomates have the knowledge, clinical judgement, and skills to practice safely and effectively in the specialty.
-Specialty boards shall offer assessment options that have a formative emphasis and that assist diplomates in learning key clinical advances in the specialty.
+14.10 The specialty board shall assess whether diplomates have the knowledge, clinical judgment, and skills to practice safely and effectively in the specialty.
+The specialty board shall offer assessment options that have a formative emphasis and that assist diplomates in learning key clinical advances in the specialty.